rkh/nii/README.md

 You may also want to install one or more of the following optional dependencies:

 * **concurrent-ruby-ext** – Will improve performance, as Nii makes heavy use of concurrent-ruby.
 This is always recommended if you use MRI/CRuby.
 * **tzinfo-data** – If you work with timezones, this gem will ensure consistent behavior across setups.
-This is recommended if you work with timezones.
 * **tomlrb** – Recommended if you want to use [TOML files](https://toml.io/en/) for localizations.
 A use case would be to share localizations with [go-i18n](https://github.com/nicksnyder/go-i18n).

 ## Etymology